alonsodomin/kamon-cloudwatch/README.md

 libraryDependencies += "com.github.alonsodomin" %% "kamon-cloudwatch" % "<version>"
 ```

+The module will be loaded automatically and you should see "_Starting the Kamon CloudWatch extension_" message in your logs output.

+> **Note:** Be sure the box in which this is going to be used, has the proper access credentials to send data to AWS CloudWatch.
+The preferred approach would be to either use an _InstanceProfile_ or roles in the case of ECS/Docker Containers.
+Another way would be to have the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` set correctly.

+### Kamon 1.0 users

-The module will be loaded automatically by Kamon 2.x.
-If using Kamon 1.x, you will need to register it manually:
+If using Kamon 1.x, you will need to register it manually during application startup:

 ```scala
 val reporter = new CloudWatchReporter() Kamon.addReporter(reporter)
 ```

-You should see "_Starting the Kamon CloudWatch extension_" in your log output.

-Be sure the box in which this is going to be used, has the proper access credentials to send data to AWS CloudWatch.
-The preferred approach would be to either use an _InstanceProfile_ or roles in the case of ECS/Docker Containers.
-Another way would be to have the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` set correctly.

 ## Configuration